LetrixZ/youtube-music/README.md

 [![Known Vulnerabilities](https://snyk.io/test/github/th-ch/youtube-music/badge.svg)](https://snyk.io/test/github/th-ch/youtube-music)

 </div>
-This is a Modified version of Youtube Music that features API support, improved synced lyrics, and other small improvements. - These are not properly coded changes as far as im concerned but it works for me so ¯\_(ツ)_/¯
+This is a Modified version of Youtube Music Desktop that features API support, improved synced lyrics, and other small improvements. - These are not properly coded changes as far as im concerned but it works for me so ¯\_(ツ)_/¯

 ![Screenshot](web/screenshot.jpg "Screenshot")